 They’re native to southern Europe, mainly Italy, Sardinia, and Corsica.
 These moss-looking plants are often regarded as environmental weed in Western Europe and California.
 If you’re looking for a plant to enhance the appeal of your home’s interior décor, Soleirolia soleirolii is a great option to choose.

-If you are wondering how to care for Soleirolia soleirolii, it is important that you delve deeper into understanding the family of Urticaceae to which it belongs.
+If you are wondering how to care for Soleirolia soleirolii (baby’s tears) plants, it is important that you delve deeper into understanding the family of Urticaceae to which it belongs.

 If you are looking to grow baby tear plant for terrariums or container gardens, Pilea ‘Baby’s Tear’ can be the best option.
 With their small and delicate structure, they look beautiful hanging from the containers or draped on the wall.
 However, you have to make sure that this type of Soleirolia soleirolii does not dry out.

 Aurea is another variety of Soleirolia soleirolii.
-It is commonly known as Golden Baby’s Tears.
+It is commonly known as Golden Baby’s Tears plant.
 They are perennial plants used for groundcover.
-They have the ability to grow as high as two inches and as wide as 18 inches.
+These baby’s tears plants have the ability to grow as high as two inches and as wide as 18 inches.

-The growing conditions for this variety remain the same: it needs well-draining soil with even moisture.
+The growing conditions for these baby’s tears plants remain the same: they need well-draining soil with even moisture.
 It can grow in shady locations and places without direct light.
-Aurea baby’s tear has broad leaves and is golden in color.
+Aurea baby tears has broad leaves and is golden in color.